-On a Rush? here’s my best 3 pool cues
+On a Rush? here are my best 2 pool cues

 Billiards and other pool games are some of the most popular contests held in homes, bars, and other gathering areas.
-Like most other games, the equipment used in cue sports can have a major effect in determining the winner.
+Like most other games, the equipment used in cue sports can significantly determine the winner.
 Therefore, if you are starting out, there are certain things to understand about pool–like purchasing the best pool cues for beginners.

 While this review provides the eight best pool cues for beginners, it is important to select one based on your needs and skills.
 Additionally, good quality cues come in at prices around $100 and $200.
-If you are serious about billiards and cue sports, opt for the better quality, higher-end cues.
+Opt for better quality, higher-end cues if you are serious about billiards and cue sports.

 Before making a decision, it is critical to consider certain factors as you browse through potential cues.
 It would help if you considered the following:

 Size and Weight- The length and weight of beginner cues vary and depend on your skillset.
 The average size of cues ranges from 55 inches to 60 inches.
 Meanwhile, the average cue weight ranges from 18 to 21 ounces.
 When you have a size and weight that matches your strength, you can have better control and, ultimately, better aim.